Meet the Calgarians running for mayor and council

 Trenholm is a business consultant and author who is calling for spending restraint and running on the slogan of “Take Back City Hall.”
 His official campaign website is still under construction, we will include the specific policies he supports when they become available.

-Candidate(s) without campaign pages:
+Candidate(s) without a campaign page:

 Incumbent: Sean Chu